-- · prepared under the historical cost convention, subject to the revaluation of certain fixed assets; - prepared using United Kingdom generally accepted accounting practice, in accordance with Financial Reporting Standard 102 (FRS 102) and the Statement of Recommended Practice: Accounting for Further and Higher Education (2019 edition); and - presented in pounds sterling.
+- · prepared under the historical cost convention, subject to the revaluation of certain fixed assets;

+- (2019 edition); and

+- presented in pounds sterling.

 The schedules set out how each amount disclosed has been extracted from the financial statements.
 As set out above, the accounting policies used in determining the amounts disclosed are not intended to and do not comply with the requirements of accounting principles generally accepted in the United States of America.